stratsys/Stratsys.Apis.v1/README.md

 Introduction
 --------------
 Repository contains both Stratsys.Apis.v1 used for accessing Stratsys Apis v1 as well as Stratsys.Apis.v1.ExampleTests with examples of usage.
-All available functionality in Stratsys Api v1 is accessible using this client library.
+All functionality available in Stratsys Api v1 is accessible using this client library.

 Authorization
 --------------
-ClientId and ClientSecret needed for authorization is administrated on an application inside Stratsys.
-Access to temporary demo environment can be given by contacting Stratsys support.
+ClientId and ClientSecret needed for authorization is generated from creating an application inside Stratsys.
+Access to a demo environment for testing purposes can be retrieved by contacting Stratsys support.

 Setup
 --------------
-NuGet packages needs to be restored for project to build.
+NuGet packages needs to be restored for solution to build.
 For usage of example tests Stratsys.Apis.v1.ExampleTests/App.config needs to be set with valid TestClientId and TestClientSecret.

 Resources
 --------------